AAB007209/React-FlashType/README.md

 # A Simple React Project - "FlashType"
+Check your Typing speed.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).